Tulsa race massacre: Lena Eloise Taylor Butler

 Eloise Taylor was nineteen years old and she lived in Greenwood when the Massacre took place.
 She was the daughter of the famed Horace Greeley Beecher Taylor, better known as "Peg Leg" Taylor.
-According to Taylor's great-granddaughter, who has passed on Eloise's story, Eloise witnessed some of the very first gunfighting of the Massacre.
-She recounts how Peg Leg Taylor "fought his way to" Eloise and helped her escape into the woods north of the city, where they then lay and hid while White rioters continued to hunt down and kill other survivors around them. "...they found some of the people that were out there in the woods laying on their stomach – Lord help these people! – and they just shot 'em.
+According to Taylor's great-granddaughter, who has passed on Eloise's story, Eloise witnessed some of the first gunfighting of the Massacre.
+She recounts how Peg Leg Taylor "fought his way to" Eloise and helped her escape into the woods north of the city, where they then lay and hid while White rioters continued to hunt down and kill other survivors around them. "...they found some of the people that were out there in the woods laying on their stomach—Lord help these people!—and they just shot 'em.
 Right there on the ground where they lay.
 I'm talking about kids...women.
 They didn't care.
 Old people.
 People who had breastfed them.
 They didn't give a damn.
 They killed 'em right there on the ground..."
 Eloise was reportedly so terrified that when "...finally her daddy told her to 'get up...get up and c'mon,' she said [in order] for them to move, he had to hurt her.
 She said he had to hurt her to make her stand up."
-Eloise and her father then walked several miles to a nearby town, where they "got help, got warm, got clothes, got food, and moved on," and where they also "decided that they would never talk about it again."
+Eloise and her father then walked several miles to a nearby town, where they "got help, got warm, got clothes, got food, and moved on", and where they also "decided that they would never talk about it again".
 Eloise finally opened up to her great-granddaughters about her experience in 1997, only a few short years before she died in 2000 at the age of 98.

 Tulsa Race Massacre Commission

 In 1996, as the riot's 75th anniversary neared, the state legislature authorized an Oklahoma Commission to investigate the Tulsa Race Riot, by appointing individuals to study and prepare a report detailing a historical account of the riot.
 Authorization of the study "enjoyed strong support from members of both political parties and all political persuasions".
-The commission had originally been called the "Tulsa Race Riot Commission", but in November 2018, the name was changed to "Tulsa Race Massacre Commission.
+The commission had originally been called the "Tulsa Race Riot Commission", but in November 2018, the name was changed to "Tulsa Race Massacre Commission".
 The commission conducted interviews and heard testimony in order to thoroughly document the causes and damages.

 The commission delivered its final report on February 21, 2001.
 The report recommended actions for substantial restitution to the black residents, listed below in order of priority: